chrisgrieser/dotfiles-old/.config/karabiner/README.md

 Edit the keys and apps in the JSON to your liking.

 [^1]: On non-German keyboards, `y` and `z` are switched.

+[^2]: Technically speaking, moves it slightly above to the bottom right